lawsonkeith/VoiceCtr2/README.md

 on_r2.sh |
 on_r3.sh |
 on_r4.sh |
+ |

-* README.md		Readme file
+README.md | This readme file
+ |

-* /dev/shm/Recognition	Dump of last recognised speech for ssh debugging
+/dev/shm/Recognition.txt |	Dump of last recognised speech for ssh debugging